HirboSH/Easy-Admin-Applications/README.md

 Download ``node.js``, download the **LTS** version. ``Not`` the **CURRENT** version.

-Now, go to a file named ``.env``, open it, and edit the information inside it.
+Now, go to a file named ``.env`` inside the bot's folder, open it, and edit the information inside it.
 It should looks like this,

 ```env
 TOKEN="YOUR_BOT_TOKEN_EDITME"